GenomicMedLab/wags-tails/docs/source/usage.rst

 Configuration
 -------------

 All data is stored within source-specific subdirectories of a designated ``wags-tails`` data directory.
 By default, this location is ``~/.local/share/wags_tails/``, but it can be configured by passing a Path directly to a data class on initialization, via the ``$WAGS_TAILS_DIR`` environment variable, or via `XDG data environment variables <https://specifications.freedesktop.org/basedir-spec/basedir-spec-0.6.html>`_.
+This is explicated in full in the :py:meth:`~wags_tails.utils.storage.get_data_dir()` method description.

 .. _custom_data_source: